Philipp Oswald

-Philipp Oswald ([ˈfiːlɪp ˈʔɔsvalt]; born 23 January 1986) is an Austrian professional tennis player who primarily plays doubles events on the ATP Tour.
+Philipp Oswald ([ˈfiːlɪp ˈʔɔsvalt]; born 23 January 1986) is an Austrian former professional tennis player who primarily played doubles events on the ATP Tour.
 On 7 December 2009, he reached his highest ATP singles ranking of world No. 206, and his highest doubles ranking of No. 31 was reached on 21 June 2021.
 In 2021, he participated in the 2020 Tokyo Olympics partnering with Oliver Marach.

+In July 2024, Oswald retired from professional tennis and made his final appearance at the 2024 Generali Open Kitzbühel.